Abounaima/medical-waste-treatment-system-by-ARAS_H_IW/README.md

 Result: PS C:\my_project

-3) Then, in the terminal, run the following command to activate the virtual environment:
+3) Then, in the terminal, run the following commands to activate the virtual environment: python -m venv .venv
     .\.venv\Scripts\Activate.ps1
 You should see (.venv) at the beginning of the line.

 4) Install/update dependencies (once, or after modification)